Dave Piontek

 David Vincent Piontek (August 27, 1934 – May 12, 2004) was an American professional basketball player.

-A 6'6" forward, Piontek played seven seasons (1956–1963) in the National Basketball Association as a member of the Rochester / Cincinnati Royals, St. Louis Hawks, and Chicago Packers.
+A 6'6" forward, Piontek played seven seasons (1956–1963) in the National Basketball Association (NBA) as a member of the Rochester / Cincinnati Royals, St. Louis Hawks, and Chicago Packers.
 He averaged 7.2 points per game in his NBA career.
 He went to college at Xavier University and high school in Bethel Park, Pennsylvania.